dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation/includes/validation6.md

 * Comment out the reference to `_ValidationScriptsPartial` in all the `.cshtml` files.
 * Remove the contents of the *Pages\Shared\_ValidationScriptsPartial.cshtml* file.

-The preceding approach won't prevent client-side validation of ASP.NET Core Identity Razor Class Library.
+The preceding approach won't prevent client-side validation of ASP.NET Core Identity Razor class library.
 For more information, see <xref:security/authentication/scaffold-identity>.

 ## Additional resources